-Our breeding facility which houses our young male elephant has been constructed on the former site of the heritage listed elephant temple.
+Our breeding facility which houses our breeding bull elephant has been constructed on the former site of the heritage listed elephant temple.
 This site now combines modern design with the charm of the original temple.
 Today, rather than housing elephants the heritage listed temple is open to the public providing visitors a glimpse into the past with information on the long history of elephants at Taronga Zoo.

 Both elephant exhibits at Taronga Zoo contain large barns equipped with radiant heaters and hot & cold water facilities.
 The elephants have access to these barns and the surrounding exhibits throughout the night.
 The exhibits features deep and shallow swimming pools, mud wallows, sleeping mounds, shaded areas, scratching posts and logs and many enrichment items that keep the elephants active and stimulated.
-Regular walks around the Zoo grounds and daily play sessions with our Keepers are also designed for exercise and physical activity.

 Bath-time happens every day and it is an important time for elephants and keepers.
-This activity is done in the elephant barn but on hot summer days can occur in the lower paddock under the waterfall.
+This activity is done in the elephant barn but on hot summer days can sometimes occur in the lower paddock under the waterfall.

 While the elephants are thoroughly cleaned the main focus of these baths is to maintain and strengthen the very close bonds and trust between an elephant and keeper.
 Once clean the bath also gives us a chance to check the elephants thoroughly, incorporating a feet & teeth check.
 Our elephants have been around people from the day they were born and they thrive on attention and interaction.
 This bath-time activity allows us to provide plenty of that.
 During this time we provide useful and detailed information on elephants and their conservation issues to the many visitors who come to watch.